AEB-labs/docs-trade-compliance/docs/Data Subscriptions/using-the-data-feed-api.md

 > 🚧 Make sure to use the correct partner system ID (`clientSystemId` field) in the request, as configured in the partner system subscription.

 The response contains, among other data, an array of data feed part metadata objects, each containing a unique ID (`dataFeedPartId` field) that you will need to download the actual data feed part content in the next step.
 Furthermore, the response includes a `syncId` field that is used to acknowledge the successful processing of the data feed parts in Step 3.

 ### Step 2: Download data feed part content

-For each data feed part metadata object received in Step 1, use the API method [dataFeedParts()](ref:getdatafeedpartcontentforrest) to download the actual content of the data feed part.
+For each data feed part metadata object received in Step 1, use the API function [dataFeedParts()](ref:getdatafeedpartcontentforrest) to download the actual content of the data feed part.
 Use the ID of your client as the `{client}` and the `dataFeedPartId` field of the data feed part metadata object as the `{id}` path parameter.
 The response contains the content of the data feed part file in the format specified in the data extract definition (CSV, JSON, or XML).